cogeotiff/cog-spec/spec.md

 This will result in a images with tiles of dimension 256x256 pixel for main resolution, and 128x128 tiles for overviews.

-For an image of 4096x4096 with 4 overview levels, the 5 IFDs and their TileOffsets? and TileByteCounts? tag data fit into the first 6KB of the file.
+For an image of 4096x4096 with 4 overview levels, the 5 IFDs and their TileOffsets and TileByteCounts tag data fit into the first 6KB of the file.

 Note: for JPEG compression, the above method produce cloud optimized files only if using GDAL 2.2 (or a dev version >= r36879).
 For older versions, the IFD of the overviews will be written towards